Contraception

 We require a minimum waiting period of 3 weeks for coil fitting and/or replacement appointments.
 This is to avoid any potential risk of pregnancy.
 We advise you to avoid having sex, even protected, for this three-week period when booking your appointment.
 If there is any risk you could be pregnant when you attend your appointment, your device may not be fitted.

-• Lasts up to 5 years
+- Lasts up to 8 years depending on type fitted

-• Periods may be lighter, shorter or stop altogether
+- Periods may be lighter or stop

-Important Update (Mirenca Coil):
+Important Update (52mg IUS):

-• The Mirena IUS (a type of hormonal coil) is now licensed for 8 years for contraception purposes.
-For patients who have a Mirena already, this means that it can remain in place, and be effective, for 8 years from the fitting date.
-We will from now be refitting Mirena coils around the 8 year date.
+- Levosert - For patients who have a 52mg IUS already, this means that it can remain in place, and be effective, for 8 years from the fitting date.
+We will from now be refitting 52mg IUS around the 8 year date.

-• If a Mirena has been fitted for control of bleeding, part of HRT, or treatment for any other gynaecological problem, this does NOT apply.
-The new advice does NOT apply to other IUS brands or types.
+If a 52mg IUS has been fitted for control of bleeding, part of HRT, or treatment for any other gynaecological problem, this does NOT apply.

-• If you need a coil for non-contraceptive purposes, please ask your doctor to refer you to our service via PRISM.
+Please note that we only fit/remove coils for contraceptive purposes; if you need a coil for non-contraceptive purposes, please ask your doctor to refer you to our service via PRISM.

 Appointments: